emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 4.2.5) **Press** the button "Step 4: Remove backward compatibility of JMS server" and wait for the process to finish.

-4.2.6) **Go to** Deploy -> Releases and click "update to latest versions".
+4.2.6) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
 Afterwards you can press the install button and further install all the new versions of the flows displayed.

 4.2.7) **Go to** each container in the runtime dashboard and start the flow(s) in the following order: